floticerus/ten.js/README.md

 ## Performance

 ## Compatibility
-ten.js is primarily intended to work with Google Chrome, Mozilla Firefox, Safari, Opera, and mobile devices such as Android and iPhone.
+ten.js is primarily intended to work with Google Chrome, Mozilla Firefox, Safari, Opera, Internet Explorer 7+, and mobile devices such as Android and iPhone.

-To keep the code as small and simple as possible, compatibility with Internet Explorer has been skipped, although I'm hoping it will work with IE10.

 #Documentation